apostelis/AdPlatform/docs/api-documentation.md

 Notes:
 - If either overrideStart or overrideEnd is null, the override is considered inactive.
 - Edge times are inclusive: at start and end timestamps, the override is active.
+- This ordering is covered by unit tests in `ViewingPolicyServiceTest` to prevent regressions.